-- 31. The land, apart for the two lots in the south west corner (known as 4-6 Dora Street), is currently within the area identified as a "Deferred Matter" on the HLEP 2012 Land Application Map Sheet LAP\001 and as such the land is not subject to the provisions of the HLEP 2012.
-Instead the land is subject to the provisions of the HLEP 1994. - 32.
-The Department of Planning and Environment requires Council to address the Deferred Matter sites by incorporating them into HLEP 2012. - 33.
-The current Planning Proposal seeks to implement controls for the site that are commensurate with those originally proposed in the Draft Hurstville Local Environmental Plan (City Centre) 2014 (Draft City Centre LEP) with several relatively minor changes to the height of buildings and respective FSR standards. - 34.
-Notwithstanding this, the Planning Proposal has been developed around a revised Masterplan and significant community and stakeholder consultation to ensure that the facilities delivered to the community are appropriate and meet demands. - 35.
-It is noted that Council had planned to assess and progress the Hurstville Civic Precinct Planning Proposal simultaneously with the Westfield Hurstville Planning Proposal which relates to another deferred matter site within the CBD.
-There have been delays with that Planning Proposal so Council has made the decision to proceed with the Hurstville Civic Centre Planning Proposal on its own.
+- 32. The land, apart for the two lots in the south west corner (known as 4-6 Dora Street), is currently within the area identified as a "Deferred Matter" on the HLEP 2012 Land Application Map Sheet LAP\001 and as such the land is not subject to the provisions of the HLEP 2012.
+Instead the land is subject to the provisions of the HLEP 1994. - 33.
+The Department of Planning Industry and Environment requires Council to address the Deferred Matter sites by incorporating them into HLEP 2012. - 34.
+The current Planning Proposal seeks to implement controls for the site that are commensurate with those originally proposed in the Draft Hurstville Local Environmental Plan (City Centre) 2014 (Draft City Centre LEP) with several relatively minor changes to the height of buildings and respective FSR standards. - 35.
+Notwithstanding this, the Planning Proposal has been developed around a revised Masterplan and significant community and stakeholder consultation to ensure that the facilities delivered to the community are appropriate and meet demands.